KenKundert/emborg/doc/installing.rst

 machine to be backed up regardless of who owns them.
 Other than being root, the mechanics are very much the same.

-To start, run emborg to create the initial configuration files:
+To start, run *emborg* as root to create the initial configuration files:

 .. code-block:: bash

     # emborg

-This creates the ~/.config/emborg directory in the root account and populates it with three files: *settings*, *root*, *home*.
+This creates the /root/.config/emborg directory in the root account and populates it with three files: *settings*, *root*, *home*.
 You can delete *home* and remove the reference to it in *settings*, leaving only:

 .. code-block:: python